 Fluffy threads of Armenian string cheese will disappear bowl by bowl in front of mindlessly chatting company.
 Unlike denser cheeses, its saltiness and airiness make it easy to eat, and eat, and eat... not unlike potato chips.
 Pair with Kalamata olives and pistachios for a low maintenance munchies spread.
 Chavushian points out that the cheese’s uses extend far beyond the appetizer course, tasting great in a sandwich with tomatoes and cucumbers.
 He even has customers who bite into a hunk of it like an apple.

-We also return to the American string cheese comparison once again.
-Instead of packing a stick of Kraft in your bag to snack on at lunch, why not bring a plastic baggy of Chechil on the road with you?
+Instead of packing a stick of Kraft in your bag to snack on at lunch, why not bring a plastic baggy of torn Armenian string cheese on the road with you?
 Sure it’s a bit more work, but the peppery kick and fresher taste make it worth the labor of love.